epellis/LostAndFoundPy/README.md

 formatter on your code: `black .`

 ## Deployment
+Build the dockerfile with: `docker build . -t epelesis/lostandfound`

 You can run the image using: `LOGLEVEL="INFO" SLACK_TOKEN="XXX" docker-compose up`

 You can run the image as a daemon using: `LOGLEVEL="INFO" SLACK_TOKEN="XXX" docker-compose up -d`